 The sparks given off by synthetic garments while they are being put on or removed, do not constitute any prohibition on Shabbos.

-579. If one has forgotten to open sealed plastic, or other, bags containing new clothes before Shabbos, one may tear them open on Shabbos, provided that one does so in such a way that the bags are spoiled that one does not tear through lettering or pictures.
+579. If one has forgotten to open sealed plastic, or other bags containing new clothes before Shabbos, one may tear them open on Shabbos, provided that one does so in such a way that the bags are spoiled and that one does not tear through lettering or pictures.